NEONScience/NEON-Data-Skills/_posts/data-institutes/2016-01-01-capstone-project.md

 1. The organization of your working directory
 2. The structure, organization and documentation of your code.

-We encourage you to do all of your work in RMarkdown or Jypyter Notebook files!
+We encourage you to do all of your work in RMarkdown or Jupyter Notebook files!

 ## Project Presentation